-The above is inspired by the clean language website; they have really good information on the P.R.O. model and much more on coaching, so go ahead and check it out.
+The clean language website inspired the above; they have really good information on the P.R.O. model and much more on coaching, so go ahead and check it out.

 Co-creating the relationship

-After you got the coaching agreement in place (and during, ever since you first meet your coachee), your entire focus is on building trust with the coachee.
+After you get the coaching agreement in place (and since you first meet your coachee), your focus is on building trust with the coachee.
 These first interactions can make or break the coaching relationship.

 3. Establish Trust and Intimacy

-There are two component of trust that the coach will focus on: competency trust and character trust.
-The coachee must trust their coach as a genuine and honest individual, who wants what is best for her, but at the same time she needs to believe that the coach has the skills and competencies needed to pursue the coaching conversation.
+There are two components of trust that the coach will focus on competency trust and character trust.
+The coachee must trust their coach as a genuine and honest individual, who wants what is best for her, but at the same time, she needs to believe that the coach has the skills and competencies needed to pursue the coaching conversation.

-In order to build trust with the coachee, the coach has to be authentic in his relationship with the coachee.
-As a coach, you have to be authentic in your acknowledgment of the client and also acknowledge your own feelings.
+To build trust with the coachee, the coach must be authentic in his relationship.
+As a coach, you must be authentic in your acknowledgement of the client and your own feelings.
 If you don’t believe in your coachee, maybe you’re not the best coach for that individual.

 At the same time, the coach will always keep in mind that it’s the coachee’s agenda, the coach can’t be biased or have a different plan for the coachee.
-In order to do that, the coach has to have a high level of self-management.
+To do that, the coach has to have a high level of self-management.

 - Presence: being fully present and giving the coachee all your attention builds trust and the intimacy needed for the coachee to open up.

-- Empathy: empathy is connection, connection is openness, thus trust.
+- Empathy: empathy is connection, connection is openness, and thus trust.

-- Range of feelings: the coach has to be able to deal to a range of feelings that might come up during.
+- Range of feelings: the coach has to be able to deal to a range of feelings that might come up.